 There are two strategies for using frozen plans the optimistic strategy and the pessimistic strategy:

-Pessimistic: use this strategy if your assumption is that a change to the class definition will probably not improve performance.
+Pessimistic: use this strategy if your assumption is that a change to the system software or to a class definition will probably not improve performance of a specific query.
 Run the query and freeze the plan

 .
-Change the class definition.
+Make the software change.
 Re-run the query with the %NOFPLAN

 keyword (which causes the frozen plan to be ignored).
 Compare the performance of the two queries.
 If ignoring the frozen plan did not improve performance, keep the plan frozen and remove %NOFPLAN from the query.